ondrej-rafaj/FTLocationManager/README.md

     {
         //  Handle error here
         if (locationServicesDisabled) {
-            //  Location services are disabled, you can ask the user to enable the for example }
+            //  Location services are disabled, you can ask the user to enable them for example }
     }
     else
     {
-        //  Do whatever you want current user's location }
+        //  Do whatever you want with the current user's location }
 }];
 ```